Denji-Itoh/squadspawn-handbook/Handbook/02_How to Start.md

 <img src="Gallery/environments/environment_6.jpg" alt="drawing" width="500"/>

 ## Character Creation - A Checklist
+> This is the only thing you need to create your character, just follow these steps in order.
 > No matter what level you're starting on, you have to follow several steps to create a character that suits you, after you've come up with an idea for one.
 With each of these steps come changes to note down on your character sheet.
 1. Think of a character you would love to play and create a fitting backstory for them.
 Note the basics of them down on your character sheet.
 If you're lacking ideas, re-reading the first chapter of this handbook or talking to your GM might help you make a decision.
 2. On your first level, you have 1 Main Action, 1 Bonus Action, 1 Interaction and 1 Reaction.
 See: *Action Economy* section in chapter 03.
+3. Note down your base movement stats.
+See: *Movement* chapter.
-3. Pick a race that suits you and write down all your abilities and values on your character sheet that the race gives you at the level you start on.
+4. Pick a race that suits you and write down all your abilities on your character sheet that the race gives you.
 See: *Races* chapter.
-4. Note down your base movement stats for the level you start on.
-See: *Movement* chapter.
-5. Pick your skills.
-Assign 20 points at first level, plus 2 skill points per additional level you gain, with a maximum of 4 + your current level per skill.
-You can earn additional points by adding up to a -2 modifier on a skill as well.
+5. Assign 20 skill points on the skills you see on your character sheet.
+There can only be a maximum of 4 + your current level on each skill.
+You can earn additional points by adding up to a -2 modifier on skills as well.
 See: *Skill Checks* section in chapter 03.
-6. Pick a class and write down all the abilities and values it adds to your base features and abilities at the level you start on.
+6. Pick a class and write down all the abilities and values it adds to your base features and abilities.
 See: *Classes* chapter.
 7. Get your starting equipment based on one of the starter packs.
 See: *Equipment* chapter.
 8. Create a background and update your character sheet accordingly.
 See: *Backgrounds* chapter.
 9. Hand your character-sheet and backstory to your GM and listen to what they say, implementing possible feedback.

 ## Leveling Up - A Checklist
 > Over the course of your journey you will reach certain milestones and accomplish goals.
-Occasionally, your GM might reward you with a level for reaching one of these points.
+Occasionally, your GM might reward you with a level-up for reaching one of them.
-If you level up, check your stats in the following order:
+> If you level up, check your stats in the following order:
-1. Racial ability scaling
-2. Class bonus features and ability and HP scaling.
-Re-Roll if you get a 1.
+1. Your HP scale up, the amount will be based on your class.
+Re-roll if you get a 1.
-3. Movement scaling
-4. Weapon scaling
+2. Your movement will scale up.
+This affects speed, jump height and fall tolerance.
+3. Your weapon damage increases.
-5. Add 3 skill points, with a maximum value of 4 + your current level.
+4. You can add 3 skill points to your character sheet, with a maximum value of 4 + your current level.

 <img src="Gallery/characters/chara_8.webp" alt="drawing" width="500"/>